alekitto/metadata/README.md

 By default all the public properties are serialized in cache (if cache is present).
 You can customize this behaviour by exteding the `__sleep` method of the metadata classes, returning an array of serialized properties.

+## License

+This library is released under the MIT license

+## Contributions

+Contributions are always welcome.
+Feel free to open an issue or submit a PR to improve this library.